 This week on our Friends on Friday guest blog post my colleague, Doug Sandler, busts some popular customer service myths.
 I am a big advocate of the policies and procedures myth!
 Arming employees with knowledge and training is key. – Shep Hyken

 I’m a fan of the Discovery series called MythBusters.
 Every episode Jamie and Adam (et al.) work to prove or debunk a myth (or myths) through a series of experiments involving trial and error, advanced exploration and communication.
 What fascinates me is the high relatability factor of the myths they present.
 It may be a statement of the obvious, but this is why they became myths in the first place.
 With customer service being my focus, I explored the myths believed to be most prolific in a wide variety of industries for companies big and small and developed a hit list of five myths related to providing great customer service.
-Following each myth I provide additional insight, personal observations or explanations for common misconceptions.
+Following each myth, I provide additional insight, personal observations or explanations for common misconceptions.

 MYTH – Great customer service starts with understanding the customer is always right.

 BUSTED – Companies that score extremely high marks in customer service go well beyond the philosophy of “ the customer is always right.”
 Unfortunately, the customer may always think he is right, but in reality, that just isn’t the case.
 It’s the perception of being right that draws the customer back to a company’s brand to solve a problem, make a demand or request a response.
-Regardless of whether the customer is right or wrong it is extremely important to acknowledge the query, to be open to the dialogue exchange (face-to-face, phone, email or social), to not get defensive, and to have a clear understanding that although the customer is not always right, being human and understanding their perspective will go far with every exchange.
+Regardless of whether the customer is right or wrong, it is extremely important to acknowledge the query, to be open to the dialogue exchange (face-to-face, phone, email or social), to not get defensive, and to have a clear understanding that although the customer is not always right, being human and understanding their perspective will go far with every exchange.

 MYTH – Great customer service is about being quick to resolve problems.

 BUSTED- It’s about great communication.
 Everything starts with communication.
 Do not wait until you have all of your solutions lined up, neat in a row and presenting your findings to your customer.
-Great customer service is about keeping your customer in the loop, staying open and being honest with your communication.
-Some problems take awhile to resolve, and that is the reality of problems, especially problems that are unique.
+Great customer service is about keeping your customers in the loop, staying open and being honest with your communication.
+Some problems take a while to resolve, and that is the reality of problems, especially problems that are unique.
 I can recall a problem I had traveling with Southwest Air from Baltimore to Seattle.
 The Southwest gate employee explained there was a delay due to not having a complete crew.
 Rather than leaving it at that, she explained (over the microphone) that the crew scheduled for our flight was flying in from the midwest had a delay, but was about 30 minutes from arrival.
-As time drew closer, she continue to update us every 5-10 minutes.
+As time drew closer, she continues to update us every 5-10 minutes.
 As we got closer and closer to the time for the crew’s arrival she started to tell us a bit about her experience with these specific crew members.
 Finally, when the team arrived, we (the waiting passengers) felt like we knew them.
 We actually applauded for them when they arrived, excited to meet these famed crew members.
 Although the problem took longer than expected to resolve, Southwest kept the communication open and honest.
 They took a problem and made it part of a positive experience that I will remember for years to come.

-“The most important thing for every human is to be heard, effective customer service is letting your client know you hear them and will therefore do your best to help them.”
+“The most important thing for every human is to be heard, effective customer service is letting your client know you hear them and will, therefore, do your best to help them.”

 ~Shirley Impellizzeri, Ph.D., QME